JordanM14/Active-Directory-Detection-Lab/README.md

 ## Objective

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The main goal was to analyze logs in Splunk and generate telemetry to mimic real-world attacks scenarios.
-This hands on experience has helped me Develope the understanding of SIEM tools like splunk,
+This hands on experience has helped me Develop the understanding of SIEM tools like splunk,

 ### Skills Learned